alban-read/M1-MICRO-FORTH/dumbint.md

 Location              Update (IF)                     Update (ELSE)

+### Timing words

+Premature optimization may be the root of all evil.

+It is still important to measure your functions, there are many ways to write the same thing.

 Added TIMING words to assess the speed of the application.

 These Tests show that the word token interpreter is very slow.

 Good, speeding it up will be very interesting.

+TIMEIT test1

+Will time the word test1.